Sony XBR-55X850B 4K Ultra HD 120Hz 3D LED TV Review

 The XBR850B is a 55″ 4K UHD TV that is part of Sony’s premium XBR HDTV line-up.
 This model ranks just below the XBR900B and XBR950B.
 The 900B and 950B are excellent performing 4K displays, and after reviewing these two models back in June (see here), I consider these two of the best HDTV’s currently on the market.
 So how well does the 850B stack up against it more expensive counterparts in the XBR Series?
 Continue reading to learn more.

 For sound reproduction, this set has two full range speakers mounted at the rear and bottom of the TV’s panel.
 I will state now that the sound quality of these speakers was only average, producing a thin and lean sound, with weak dynamic range and no bass punch.
-However, this is typical performance for most flat panel displays.
+However, this is the typical performance for most flat panel displays.
 So as usual, I highly recommend a decent sound bar or stand-alone surround sound system.

 The XBR850B features Dynamic Edge Backlighting w/ Local Dimming.
 This design will increase the sets black level capability and deliver a picture with better contrast and color vibrancy.
 The light output on this display is very good and produces a bright dynamic image, which is fairly common of most LED TV’s.